ben-xD/talkdash/README.md

 - Add scanner/camera for host and audience page
 - use env vars to configure db/drizzle logger, trpc logger and fastify logger
 - Bugs:
-  - Can't click on mode buttons (Audience, Host) on mobile.
+  - Can't click on mode buttons (Audience, Host) on mobile
-  - Username is not shown in the URL when navigating from any page to the speaker page.
+  - Username is not shown in the URL when navigating from any page to the speaker page
   - 2 minutes will briefly show as 1 minute 60 seconds
 - AI ideas:
   - Convert human-readable talk length into duration.